Seneca-ICTOER/OPS345v2/docs/Labs/lab8.md

 ## Investigation 5: Accessing Wordpress

+When the environment successfully launches (the blue bar at the top of the screen turns green) you are ready to go.

-Open the URL presented in the Wordpress EBS instance and begin the site setup.
+Open the URL listed under "Domain" on the Wordpress-env screen (Wordpress-env.something.us-east-1.elasticbeanstalk.com) and begin the site setup.

 ### Site Information